speedie1337/dsearch/README.md

 - Suckless, for the awesome dmenu tool.

 ### License
-This software is licensed under the MIT license.
+This software is licensed under the GNU GPLv3 license.